COVID-19 (updated last 18 March 2022)

-- Everyone will need their own vehicle, as only those from the same household are permitted to ride in the same vehicle
+- Everyone should use their own vehicle, as only those from the same household are permitted to ride in the same vehicle

 - Can arrangements be made for those without a vehicle so they can avoid using public transport on the way to the shoot location?

-- Wear clean clothes for the shoot, as freshly washed clothing reduces risk of virus buildup
+- Wear clean clothes for the shoot, as freshly washed clothing has has less risk of virus buildup

 6) Compliance and Responsibility at the Shoot

 - What is the minimum number of people required at the shoot?

-- Does the complexity or number of people involved at a shoot require a “Corona Guard”?
-This person’s sole responsibility would be to observe and warn those who are getting too close to others.
-This can possibly reduce stress levels for everyone, and thereby lead to quicker and better results.
+- Does the complexity or number of people involved at a shoot require a COVID Compliance Officer?
+This person’s sole responsibility would be to ensure that everyone follows COVID-secure protocols.
+This can reduce stress levels for everyone, and thereby lead to quicker and better results.

-- Can the shoot area be controlled to the extent that an entrance and exit can be created, and perhaps establish a one-way direction rule for how and where people can move about.
-Areas can be roped off, or rope/tape laid to mark boundaries.
+- Can the shoot area be controlled to the extent that an entrance and exit can be created, and perhaps establish a one-way direction rule for how and where people can move about?
+Can areas be roped off, or rope/tape laid to mark boundaries?

 7) Health Check – Pre and Post Shoot

 - The afternoon prior to the shoot date, everyone involved should be contacted to inquire about their health; is anyone showing symptoms?
 A decision should then be made that afternoon as to whether the shoot will take place, be delayed, or cancelled.

-- The most common symptoms of COVID-19 are recent onset of one or both of the following:
+- The most common symptoms of COVID-19 are recent onset of one or more of the following: